top of page

 What is Breastfeeding Medicine?

-Breastfeeding and Lactation Medicine is a specialized branch of medicine focused on the science and practice of breast/chestfeeding.
-It combines both the physical and emotional aspects of lactation, equipping healthcare providers with tools to support feeding parents effectively.
-These professionals understand the intricacies of the anatomy and physiology involved in lactation.
+Breastfeeding and Lactation Medicine (BFLM) is a specialized branch of medicine focused on the science and art of breast/chestfeeding, which has recently established board certification.
+Physicians specializing in Breastfeeding and Lactation Medicine apply their in-depth knowledge of anatomy and physiology with their medical knowledge and medical practice experience to diagnose and treat root causes of lactation difficulties, while also addressing the challenges posed by the intersection of parent or infant illness during lactation.
 Their expertise enables them to offer evidence-based recommendations tailored to the unique needs of each family.
-For instance, studies show that parents who receive specialized support are 60% more likely to meet their feeding goals than those without it.
+For instance, studies show that parents who receive specialized support are 60% more likely to meet their feeding intentions than those without expert support.

 Though breastfeeding is a natural biological process, many parents face challenges that can complicate their experience and success.
-Breastfeeding Medicine physicians are prepared to support many challenges, including:
+Breastfeeding Medicine physicians are prepared to support a wide breadth and depth of challenges, including:

-Certain medical issues, like a history of breast surgery or hormonal imbalances, can impact milk production.
-A breastfeeding medicine specialist can evaluate these conditions and suggest personalized strategies to improve breastfeeding.
+A wide variety of medical issues, including a history of breast surgery, breast cancer, metabolic, or hormonal imbalances can impact milk production.
+Certain medications can also lead low production.
+A breastfeeding medicine specialist can evaluate these conditions and suggest personalized strategies to optimize milk production.

 Premature Birth

-Babies born before their due date often struggle with latching and feeding.
-With appropriate guidance, parents can successfully establish breastfeeding, even in these situations.
-For example, research indicates that early lactation consultations can increase breastfeeding rates in preterm infants by up to 50%.
+Babies born before their due date often struggle with latching and feeding, while parents of NICU infants are challenged with milk production, pain and /or medical conditions affecting lactation.
+With appropriate guidance, along with evidence-based management of fortification, parents can successfully establish exclusive feeding at the breast.
+For example, research indicates that early lactation management can increase breastfeeding rates in preterm infants by up to 50%.

 Many parents experience discomfort, pain, or inflammation while breastfeeding.
-Breastfeeding medicine physicians can assess the root cause of these issues, such as poor latch or an infection, and recommend effective interventions.
+Breastfeeding medicine physicians can assess the root cause of these issues, such as poor latch, infection, edema, overproduction, and neurovascular conditions, while recommending effective interventions.
+Dr. Eglash is a co-author on the Mastitis Spectrum Protocol published by the Academy of Breastfeeding Medicine

 Mental Health Concerns

 Emotional well-being plays a vital role in breastfeeding success.
-Breastfeeding medicine physicians often support parents experiencing postpartum blues or anxiety, integrating mental health care into their support plans.
+Breastfeeding medicine physicians often support parents experiencing postpartum blues, postpartum depression, obsessive compulsive disorder, or postpartum anxiety, integrating mental health care into their diagnostic, treatment, and support plans.

 Learn more about how we may support you in a free meet & greet.